Bouygues Telecom: History

 By 2001, Bouygues Telecom's market share reached approximately 17%.
-In that same year, Bouygues Telecom negotiated with NTT DoCoMo regarding a potential partnership and the right to offer the latter's i-mode mobile internet service, which ultimately did not materialise.
+In that same year, the company surprised analysts by announcing its refusal to pay €4.96 billion to bid for a 3G wireless networking licence and stated its plans to deliver mobile internet connectivity using a combination of GPRS and EDGE, which are slower yet less-costly technologies in contrast to 3G.
+Furthermore, Bouygues Telecom negotiated with NTT DoCoMo regarding a potential partnership and the right to offer the latter's i-mode mobile internet service, which ultimately did not materialise.

 In March 2005, the first DVB-H trials in France were carried out by Bouygues Telecom in cooperation with Orange and TPS.
-Bouygues Telecom subsequently launched EDGE on its mobile network in May 2005.
+Two months later, Bouygues Telecom subsequently launched EDGE across its mobile network.

-On 25 May 2009, Bouygues Telecom launched France's first converged quadruple play offer called "ideo", using a combined Internet modem and set-top box called Bbox.
-This idea was subsequently quickly copied by Orange, SFR and Free Mobile.
+In 2008, Bouygues Telecom launched its first fixed line service; at the time, it reportedly had nine million customers and 7,700 employees.
+On 25 May 2009, Bouygues Telecom launched France's first converged quadruple play offer called "ideo", using a combined Internet modem and set-top box called Bbox; this model was subsequently copied by competitors Orange, SFR and Free Mobile.
 On 22 October 2010, the Bbox offer was expanded to include fibre Internet in cooperation with Numericable.

+In 2010, through its subsidiary Nerem Telecom, Bouygues acquired HGT Telecom in exchange for $170 million from Henri Benezra and his brother Avi.

 On 18 July 2011, Bouygues Telecom launched its lower-cost flanker brand called B&YOU, offering postpaid plans online without fixed contracts.

-In January 2016, Bouygues Telecom were subject to negotiations regarding an acquisition from mobile carrier Orange, which did not progress.
+In March 2014, as part of its preparations to take over domestic competitor SFR, Bouygues Telecom agreed terms for the sale of its existing mobile network for €1.8 billion to Free on the condition that its larger bid succeeded.
+However, that same month, it was excluded from negotiations.

+In June 2015, Bouygues publicly rejected an €10bn bid submitted by the Luxembourg-based telecoms firm Altice to purchase Bouygues Télécom from it.
+If the transaction had taken place, it would have created France's largest mobile phone operator although, according to Bouygues, there would have been concerns under France's competition law as well as financing issues that could have obstructed completion.

+In January 2016, negotiations between Bouygues and the French mobile carrier Orange were held over the potential acquisition of Bouygues Telecom; one month later, Orange, SFR and Free announced the purchase of Bouygues Telecom; however, negotiations over the purchase agreement fell through a few months later.

 In June 2020, Bouygues Telecom acquired Euro-Information Telecom, the MVNE for NRJ Mobile, Auchan Telecom, Cdiscount Mobile, CIC Mobile and Crédit Mutuel Mobile, and subsequently renamed the latter as Bouygues Telecom Business – Distribution in early 2021.
+One year later, the company declared its ambition to become the second biggest mobile provider in France by 2026.

+In 2024, France's regulator approved the acquisition of La Poste Mobile by Bouygues Telecom.